 Harmful biological agents are generally divided into either infectious agents or non-infectious agents.

 Certain biological agents (e.g., viruses, bacteria, fungi, and prions) and toxins have the potential to pose a severe threat to public, animal or plant health, or to animal or plant products.
 These biological agents and toxins are referred to by the CDC and USDA as "select agents and toxins."
-Common examples of select agents and toxins include:
+Common examples of select infectious agents and non-infectious toxins include:

 Anthrax is an acute infectious disease caused by a spore-forming bacterium called Bacillus Anthracis.
 It is generally acquired following contact with anthrax-infected animals or anthrax-contaminated animal products.
 Anthrax is receiving heightened attention because of its use as a biological warfare agent.